aws-samples/genai-quickstart-pocs/amazon-bedrock-langchain-rag-poc/README.md

 ```
 Since this repository is configured to leverage Amazon Titan or Anthropic Claude 3 models, the prompt payload is structured in formats required for the invocation of these two models.
 If you wanted to leverage other Amazon Bedrock models, you can update query_with_langchain.py code.
-For example if you to call Amazon Titan Lite instead of Amazon Titan Express, you can update call_titan funciton in query_with_langchain to look like this:
+For example if you to call Amazon Titan Lite instead of Amazon Titan Express, you can update call_titan funciton in query_with_langchain.py to look like this:

 ```python